The Stealth Coup: US Democracy Fades As WTO Seizes Control For Multinational (Transnational) Corporations...

 great economic world powers is that whatever financial elites

-want--high-profit global priorities--is bad for ordinary citizens
+want--high-profit global priorities--is bad for ordinary citizens, who

 are more vulnerable and require that domestic economics come first.